raphaelmmachado/countries-api/README.md

 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode

+* My implementation:
+- Users can get country location on google maps.
+- User can click on a link that sends to coutry wikipedia page.

 ### Links
 - Solution URL: [Github repo](https://github.com/rm0909/countries-api)